jrdegbe/thamesthrive-api/docs/qa/how_to_aggregate_events_for_segmentation.md

 # How to aggregate events for segmentation?

-To aggregate data for segmentation in Tracardi, you can follow these steps:
+To aggregate data for segmentation in ThamesThrive, you can follow these steps:

 1. Ensure that events (certain event type) capture the relevant information you need for segmentation, such as transaction amounts and wallet additions.